-EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4 are 4,835 brake horsepower, four-stroke lean burn (4SLB), SI ICEs located at an area source of hazardous air pollutant (HAP) emissions.
-The engines operate as needed to maintain natural gas pressure to move it in (injection) and out (withdrawal) of storage reservoirs and along the natural gas pipeline system.
+EUENGINE3-1 is a 4,835 brake horsepower, four-stroke lean burn (4SLB), SI ICE located at an area source of hazardous air pollutant (HAP) emissions.
+The engine operates as needed to maintain natural gas pressure to move it in (injection) and out (withdrawal) of storage reservoirs and along the natural gas pipeline system.